PIPELINE Suite, Snapshot Guide

 Landing Page Form Submissions

-Workflows 1.2 and 1.2B.
+Workflow 1.2.
 Lead submits the form on an external landing page.

 Both entry points do the same job: capture the lead, add them to the CRM, and trigger the initial outreach sequence to get someone on a call with them.
 The difference is simply the source of the lead.